Construction Of Our Slide Out Shelves

 We use BB/BB birch for our sidewalls and BB/CP for the optional 1/4 bottom ply

 All of our pull out kitchen shelves are available with Blum® epoxy coated steel drawer slides.
 These slide are rated for 75 lbs weight capacity and they extend out 75% or 3/4 extension.
-An option available on most made to fit items is the full extension ball bearing slide made by K&V an American company in the hardware business for over 120 years.
-We also have available a full extension soft close slide made by the same company.
+An option available on most made to fit items is the full extension ball bearing slide.
+We also have available a full extension soft close slide.
 We have seen a claim from another company that says they don't use ball bearing slides because the slides gum up.
 This is just not true, if your slide gums up it is not because it has ball bearings it is because you have spilled something sticky on the slide, and whether it is ball bearing or epoxy with nylon wheels it will be sticky.
 Take a warm damp rag and clean the drawer slide to remove whatever has been spilled.

 Ball Bearing Full Extension Slides have a load rating of 100 lbs static and 75 lbs dynamic, They have a carriage of small ball bearings that provide a smooth gliding action unlike the clunking of the old style epoxy with nylon wheels full extension slide.